icereed/paperless-gpt/README.md

 ![Screenshot](./paperless-gpt-screenshot.png)

-**paperless-gpt** is a tool designed to generate accurate and meaningful document titles for [paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) using Large Language Models (LLMs).
+**paperless-gpt** is a tool designed to generate accurate and meaningful document titles and tags for [paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) using Large Language Models (LLMs).
 It supports multiple LLM providers, including **OpenAI** and **Ollama**.
 With paperless-gpt, you can streamline your document management by automatically suggesting appropriate titles and tags based on the content of your scanned documents.

 [![Demo](./demo.gif)](./demo.gif)

 ## Features

-- **Multiple LLM Support**: Choose between OpenAI and Ollama for generating document titles.
+- **Multiple LLM Support**: Choose between OpenAI and Ollama for generating document titles and tags.
+- **Customizable Prompts**: Modify the prompt templates to suit your specific needs.
 - **Easy Integration**: Works seamlessly with your existing paperless-ngx setup.
-- **User-Friendly Interface**: Intuitive web interface for reviewing and applying suggested titles.
+- **User-Friendly Interface**: Intuitive web interface for reviewing and applying suggested titles and tags.
 - **Dockerized Deployment**: Simple setup using Docker and Docker Compose.

 ## Table of Contents